 Today, I was going through a folder I take with me to work, and found a note, scribbled in the margin of a page I had ripped out and forgotten.
 The note simply said, “Do the short story contest.”
 With a thick underline beneath it.
 The note was written about a month before the deadline at the end of January.

 The story I submitted had been floating around in my head for months.
 It began as absent-minded notes and scribbles in a notebook I take with me to church and on vacation.
 It was a fun story that I enjoyed thinking about when times got boring, and with so many other projects I had to think about, I was comfortable leaving this one in the margins of my imagination until I had finished the other ones.

 I didn’t expect it would be done any time soon, let alone this month.

 When I heard about the contest toward the end of December, the story that immediately popped into my head was this one.
 It came so clear and felt like such a “duh” moment that I didn’t question it.
 Whereas I spent months on my other manuscripts fussing and bothering about plot holes, dialogue, and chapter length.
-This store seemed to just pour out of me and onto the page.
-And when it was finished, I knew it was finished.
+This story seemed to just pour out of me and onto the page.
+And when I was done, I knew it was finished.
 It felt complete.